python/cpython/Doc/c-api/int.rst

    8 will be used; otherwise radix 10 will be used.
 If *base* is not ``0``, it must be between ``2`` and ``36``, inclusive.
 Leading spaces are ignored.
 If there are no digits, :exc:`ValueError` will be raised.
-If the string represents a number too large to be contained within the machine's :ctype:`long int` type and overflow warnings are being suppressed, a :ctype:`PyLongObject` will be returned.
+If the string represents a number too large to be contained within the machine's :c:type:`long int` type and overflow warnings are being suppressed, a :c:type:`PyLongObject` will be returned.
 If overflow warnings are not being suppressed, *NULL* will be returned in this case.

-.. cfunction:: PyObject* PyInt_FromLong(long ival)
+.. c:function:: PyObject* PyInt_FromLong(long ival)

    Create a new integer object with a value of *ival*.